PeterCamilleri/CX16/utilities/assist_16/README.md

 Test           | tst_var_16 | tst_zpp_16 | tst_zpy_16 | mode &#8211; 0 (Sets NZ)
 Equal          | eql_var_16 | eql_zpp_16 | eql_zpy_16 | mode = value (Sets Z)

+Where mode represents the three types of addressing modes supported for the 16-bit data processed by these macros.
+These modes are:

+* var - This corresponds to the zero page or absolute addressing modes of the 65C02 microprocessor.
+* zpp - This corresponds to the zero page indirect addressing mode of the 65C02 microprocessor.
+* zpy - This corresponds to the zero page indirect indexed with Y addressing mode of the 65C02 microprocessor.

-It will be noted that these names are a bit long winded.
+It will be noted that the macro names are a bit long winded.
 They are certainly not the terse 3 or 4 characters long that are common.
 There are reasons for this choice too.
 * The names contain more information about the macro.
 In this case the operation, the addressing mode, and the size of the target data.
 * The longer names are much less likely to conflict with an existing names